PAIR-Former: Budgeted Relational Multi-Instance Learning for Functional miRNA Target Prediction: Problem Formulation

-\paragraph{Large-bag functional targeting.} Each miRNA--mRNA pair defines a bag of candidate target sites (CTSs): $B=\{(x_i,u_i)\}_{i=1}^{n}$, where $x_i$ is the CTS content (e.g., alignment-aware window tensor) and $u_i$ are structural attributes (e.g., normalized transcript position and ESA score).
-The pool size $n$ is large and heavy-tailed across transcripts, and only a pair-level label $Y\in\{0,1\}$ is observed.
+\paragraph{Large-bag functional targeting.} Each miRNA--mRNA pair defines a bag of candidate target sites (\CTSs) $B=\{(x_i,u_i)\}_{i=1}^{n}$, where $x_i$ denotes the \CTS{} content (e.g., an alignment-aware window tensor) and $u_i$ contains structural attributes (e.g., normalized transcript position and ESA score).
+The bag size $n$ is large and heavy-tailed across transcripts (Fig.~\ref{fig:n_distribution}), while supervision is available only at the pair level through a binary label $Y\in\{0,1\}$.
+The goal is to learn a permutation-invariant predictor $\hat Y(B)$ for transcript-level functional repression.